-It enhances your potential business and job opportunities not only in Chinese, Korean or Japanese companies but also companies deal with businesses in China, Japan, South Korea, Taiwan, Singapore, and other East Asian countries.
+It enhances your potential business and job opportunities not only in Chinese, Korean or Japanese companies but also companies deal with businesses in China, Japan, South Korea, Singapore, Taiwan, and other East or South East Asian countries.
 The reason is the good pay package and comparatively lesser competition.

-Jobs are paid well since there aren’t many people who know it.
-Learning might help you to get a job in various sectors.
+Language Jobs are paid well since there aren’t many people who know it.
+Learning might help you to get a job in various sectors and industries.
 There is an ever-increasing requirement for translators and interpreters in India today, especially in many companies which operate on an international scale.

 The need to learn East Asian Languages couldn’t have been greater than it is today and that is the reason there are several Colleges, institutes and private centres offering various East Asian languages such as Mandarin Chinese, Japanese, and Korean across India.